haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-testdecoration "GOLD SHIELD"
+testdecoration "TREECKO DOLL"
 ```
 Notes:
 ```
-  # 800D is set to 1 if the PC could store at least 1 more of that decoration (not in FR/LG)
+  # In RSE only, this command sets 800D to 1 if the PC could store at least one more of that decoration, otherwise 0.
+  # In FRLG, this command does nothing and does not affect 800D.
 ```
 </details>